Petar0603/Tetris-Game/README.md

 data register of OLED, clear the screen, turn on sequence etc.
 - 'tetris_module' consists of the game logic, generating random shapes, their rotation etc.
+- 'run' is the code to be run on the ESP32 board.

 ---
 ## Photos